Dolly Kikon: Education

 In 1997, Kikon received her B.A.
 (History Honours) from Miranda House College, University of Delhi.
 In 2001, she completed her LL.B from the Campus Law Center at the University of Delhi.
 She moved to Hong Kong University of Science and Technology for her M. Phil.
-Her dissertation was titled Compromised democracy and the politics of participation: a case study of the Naga people from Northeast India (2002-2004).
+Her dissertation was titled Compromised democracy and the politics of participation: a case study of the Naga people from Northeast India (2002–2004).
 The thesis examined the Naga people's participation in Indian electoral system, development initiatives by Indian security forces and the Indo-Naga ceasefire negotiations.

-She obtained her Doctoral Degree in Social and Cultural Anthropology from Stanford University in 2013.
+She obtained her doctoral degree in social and cultural anthropology from Stanford University in 2013.
 Titled, Disturbed Areas Act: Anxiety, Intimacy and the State in Northeast India, her dissertation looked into the "state-making processes in contemporary India... and the many unheralded, though significant ways in which people in the foothills transgress and embrace the cultural and political roles ascribed to them by the modern state."
 During the doctoral studies, she received the Wenner-Gren Foundation's Dissertation Fieldwork Grant, the Stanford Interdisciplinary Graduate Fellowship, the Center for South Asia Community Service Fellowship (Stanford University) and the Mellon Foundation Dissertation Fellowship.

+Career

+In 2024, Kikon joined UCSC's Anthropology department as a professor and senate faculty.
+Since 2024, Kikon is also the director of UCSC's Center for South Asian Studies.

-Anthropology of Food
+Anthropology of food

 Kikon's work on food navigates through landscapes of hills, valleys and foothills in Northeast India, and challenges the existing notions of sovereignty limited to territoriality.
 The layered articulation of food and the sensory perceptions attached to it challenge anthropological understanding of indigenous food.
 Therefore, significantly, her work revolves around indigenous food and fermentation as a technique for preservation.

 Her article, Tasty Transgression: Food and Social Boundaries in the Foothills of Northeast India, questions the sensory perception of classifying the taste of food as belonging either to the hills or the plains.
 Through her fieldwork, she points out that this distinction falls apart at landscapes classified as foothills, the geography that situates itself between the two.
 Farming practices at the foothills transgress social structures and taboos attributes exclusively to societies either in the hills or the valleys.

-Through her article, Fermenting Modernity: Putting Akhuni on the Nation’s Table in India, she points out that cultures of reciprocity and eating in Northeast India are integral in order to challenge existing notions of sovereignty as a political project limited to territoriality.
+In her article, Fermenting Modernity: Putting Akhuni on the Nation’s Table in India, she points out that cultures of reciprocity and eating in Northeast India are integral in order to challenge existing notions of sovereignty as a political project limited to territoriality.
 Speaking through akhuni – fermented Naga soya beans – she reiterates that everyday practices of eating are entangled with social relationships and histories of sharing and loss.